 Booking an MOT test in 2020 was tough, often impossible.
 To help, the government extended the period for any vehicles whose MOTs were due between March 31 2020 and July 31 2020.

 The maximum extension was only for six months though, until the end of January 2021, which has now passed.
 Meaning any car that’s due for an MOT must book now.

 It’s illegal to drive your car without an MOT, and it can lead to hefty fines.
 If your vehicle needs an MOT, get in touch with your local First Stop garage.

 4. New clean air zones

 If you’re a Londoner, you’ll be familiar with clean air zones.
 Though there are a few changes for 2021, and some new cities (finally) introducing clean air zones.

 First, the boundaries for both London’s Low Emissions Zone (UEZ) and Ultra-low Emissions Zone (ULEZ) are about to be expanded.
 And the new laws will mean that hybrid cars are no longer exempt from London’s congestion charge.

 The ULEZ has the strictest emissions standards and is in force 24 hours a day, seven days a week.
 So it’s worth knowing your stuff if you drive in and around London.
-You can learn about the changes here.

 London isn’t the only city introducing changes to its clean air zones.
 Here are the other changes: